Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Introduction

-However, substantial concerns persist regarding LLM-generated code quality and the long-term consequences of AI-heavy development workflows.
-Studies have documented that AI coding assistants can produce code with security vulnerabilities~\cite{DBLP:conf/sp/PearceA0DK22,DBLP:conf/ccs/PerryS0B23}, performance issues~\cite{DBLP:conf/issre/LiC0X0S24}, code smells~\cite{DBLP:conf/scam/SiddiqMMJS22}, and increased complexity~\cite{DBLP:journals/tse/LiuTLZZ24}.
-Yet, these findings, derived from evaluations of early Codex models in controlled experiments~\cite{DBLP:conf/ccs/PerryS0B23}, completion-based tools like early GitHub Copilot~\cite{DBLP:conf/sp/PearceA0DK22,DBLP:conf/issre/LiC0X0S24,DBLP:conf/scam/SiddiqMMJS22}, or chat-based interfaces like ChatGPT~\cite{DBLP:journals/tse/LiuTLZZ24}, may not generalize to modern LLM agent assistants.

-The distinction represents a qualitative shift in architecture and integration, not simply incremental improvement.
-Completion tools suggest individual lines in response to immediate context; chat-based assistants require context-switching to formulate queries and integrate responses.
-Both operate at the development workflow's periphery, with developers remaining primary agents and maintaining oversight of AI-generated code at a granular level.
+However, substantial concerns have been raised about the quality of LLM-generated code and the long-term consequences of AI-driven development workflows.
+Studies documented that AI coding assistants can produce code with security vulnerabilities~\cite{DBLP:conf/sp/PearceA0DK22,DBLP:conf/ccs/PerryS0B23}, performance issues~\cite{DBLP:conf/issre/LiC0X0S24}, code smells~\cite{DBLP:conf/scam/SiddiqMMJS22}, and increased complexity~\cite{DBLP:journals/tse/LiuTLZZ24}.
+Yet, these findings, derived from evaluations of early Codex models in controlled experiments~\cite{DBLP:conf/ccs/PerryS0B23}, completion-based tools like early GitHub Copilot~\cite{DBLP:conf/sp/PearceA0DK22,DBLP:conf/issre/LiC0X0S24,DBLP:conf/scam/SiddiqMMJS22}, or chat-based interfaces like ChatGPT~\cite{DBLP:journals/tse/LiuTLZZ24}, may not generalize to modern LLM agent assistants, which represent a qualitative shift in architecture and integration, not simply incremental improvement.
+Completion tools suggest individual lines based on immediate context; chat-based assistants require context-switching to formulate queries and integrate responses.
+Both operate at the periphery of the development workflow, with developers remaining the primary agents and maintaining oversight of AI-generated code at a granular level.